FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do
-- instead of bouncing the ball,loosing a life pauses the game (with coins still in the air)
+- +1 upgrade per gold medal, but they are all applied to the selected perk

 ## Done

-- rewoked perks choices to limit perk fatigue, avoid wall of texts,  allow users to skip
-- removed rerolls
-- offer to pick 1 upgrade out of 3 choices
-- playing well adds 1 upgrade and 1 choice
-- playing even better adds 1 choice
-- "more choices" perk adds 1 choice
-- you can skip the upgrades and they'll be saved for later as extra lives
-- you can pick an upgrade multiple time to level it up
+- when you earn multiple upgrade points, they all need to be put on the same perk
+- wait for bricks to respawn before leveling up
+- creative mode : removed tooltips for perks as they were getting in the way on mobile
+- unlocked upgrades and levels : split item description (with tooltip) and "try" button
+- unlocked level: removed progress bars  as there's no real progress
 - bigger "level X of Y cleared"
-- continue to level X/Y as button
-- lives = upgrade points
-- clarify challenges
+- clarify challenges but only show them when you pass one of them
-- removed the "sides bounce" challenge
+- removed the "sides bounce" challenge, bouncing on sides shouldn't be punished
 - upgrades list now uses numbers instead of bars, looks better with limitless
 - somehow score clicks didn't register while the game was playing, that's solved
 - Fix : click tooltip to open on mobile, click anywhere to close